Analysis: Projecting the Mariners’ 30-man roster ahead of 2020 MLB opening day

 - Dylan Moore

 Notes: Of the projected position groups, this is the least set.
-Don’t be surprised if Fraley is not on the opening day roster and Jose Marmolejos, who can play first base and left field, is on there instead as a bench player.
+Don’t be surprised if Fraley is not on the opening-day roster and Jose Marmolejos, who can play first base and left field, is on there instead as a bench player.
 It looks like a real possibility.
 Marmolejos would have to be added to the 40-man roster.
 The Mariners have raved about his approach at the plate and believe he’s adequate in left field.
 Fraley struggled in camp.
 His timing has looked off and he has just two hits, two walks and four strikeouts in 18 plate appearances.
 They can send him to the alternative training site in Tacoma for a few weeks to work on his swing, his approach and re-find some confidence.
 Facing the Astros’ staff to start the season while you’re struggling isn’t going to be beneficial.

 Having two true outfielders on the roster isn’t ideal, but the Mariners believe they can overcome it by using the combination of Lopes, Moore and Gordon to fill the needs.
 Lopes has hit his way on to the team, but in terms of defense, he’s less skilled than Moore or Gordon in the infield.
 He’s worked heavily in left field the last 10 days after playing in 33 games there last season.
 This could become his primary spot.
 Moore can play all infield and outfield positions and will fill in as needed.
 Against tough left-handed starters, the Mariners will likely go with Moore, Lopes and Lewis in the outfield with either Lewis or Moore in center.
 The Mariners will carry switch-hitting Sam Haggerty, who had a solid camp after an elbow injury hindered him in spring, on the taxi squad.